-The accompanying consolidated financial statements of the Company have been prepared by management in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board.
+The accompanying consolidated financial statements of the Company have been prepared by management in accordance with International Financial Reporting Standards.
 Management acknowledges responsibility for the preparation and presentation of the consolidated financial statements, including responsibility for significant accounting judgments and estimates, and choices of accounting principles.
 Management maintains a system of internal controls to provide reasonable assurance that transactions are authorized, assets are safeguarded, and financial information reported is accurate and reliable.